Financing your Laurier MBA

 Once you are accepted into the Laurier Full-time MBA or Full-time MBA with Co-op option, you are in a position to apply for OSAP.
 This is a needs-based program and offers financial assistance to eligible students in Ontario to help pay for tuition, textbooks, incidental fees to the university, and the cost of living while attending school.
 You must apply directly to OSAP to determine your eligibility.

-Student Line of Credit with RBC for Laurier MBA Students
+Student Line of Credit with TD for Laurier MBA Students

-We have our own contact at RBC who takes care of you, the Laurier MBA Candidate.
-Dowain Whitely is located at a local branch of RBC in Waterloo, and he will assess you for your eligibility for the student line of credit and will assist you with the application process.
-Dowain is very familiar with the rigours of our MBA degree and the calibre of students who are successful candidates in our program.
+We have our own contact at TD who takes care of you, the Laurier MBA Candidate.
+Olivia Reed is located at a local branch of TD in Waterloo, and she will assess you for your eligibility for the student line of credit and will assist you with the application process.
+Olivia is very familiar with the rigours of our MBA degree and the calibre of students who are successful candidates in our program.

 If you are a Canadian citizen, or a permanent resident of Canada, please contact:

 Small Business Account Manager

-Acceptance in to the Laurier MBA Program does not guarantee your qualification for receiving the student line of credit from RBC.
+Acceptance into the Laurier MBA Program does not guarantee your qualification for receiving the student line of credit from TD.

 Academic Entrance Scholarships from Laurier

 Every domestic applicant who is successful in receiving an offer of admission to one of the Laurier MBA program formats will be adjudicated for an entrance scholarship.
 This scholarship is based on your final GPA of your previous degree.
 You do not need to apply for this scholarship; it is automatically done for you.

 Laurier Graduate Student Scholarships and Bursaries